 Usually, if a customer has bought something from you, he is more likely to buy again.
 This customer is the low-hanging fruit.
 Once a person buys something from you, he is tracked for around 180 days.
 This offers you a great opportunity to retarget the customer with some cross-posting offer.
 If someone has brought a basic plan from you, offer them a free trial of a higher version or give them a limited period discount that will top-up their existing services.
 If you are selling a product, offer a product that is related to it at a discounted rate or a combo.
 This way the customer remains engaged with your brand and is more likely to buy in again.

 4. Vary member duration and Frequency Capping

 Remarketing to a customer should vary based on the sector that you are in.
 Depending on your sales cycle identify the median time that you should follow your customer in re-targeting.
 Google by default gives you a period of three months.
-However depending on your sales cycle you can change it to 30 or 60 days.
-Similarly, Facebook captures and stores data of up to an year, but if you are in retail, remarketing for such long duration does not help.
+However, depending on your sales cycle, you can change it to 30 or 60 days.
+Similarly, Facebook captures and stores data of up to a year, but if you are in retail, remarketing for such long duration does not help.
 Focus the audience range based on your industry.